tomdubnov-bit/Deepfake_Web_Conferencing_Detection/Documentation/README.md

 Technical Stack
 1. Language: Python
+    a.
 Access to robust computer vision libraries
 2. Video Processing: OpenCV
     Camera stream acquisition, synchronization, and the full suite of Stereo Calibration functions (cv.calibrateCamera, cv.stereoCalibrate, etc.).
 3. Feature Tracking: Dlib, Mediapipe
     Fast and accurate facial extremity detection
-4. Data/Math: NumPy
+4. Data/Math: NumPy, scipy
     High-performance numerical operations for matrix manipulation and error calculation.

 Output & Measure of Success
 1. Output
     Pass/Fail outcome given a threshold of 60
 2. Control
-    1 minute video of a real human looking up, down, to the left, right and speaking
+    10 Sec video of a real human looking up, down, to the left, right and speaking
 3. Deepfake Test
-    1 minute video replicating the same human looking up, down, to the left, right and speaking
+    10 Sec minute video replicating the same human looking up, down, to the left, right and speaking

 Long-Term Vision:
 This POC is the foundation for a more powerful, general-purpose integrity engine.
 The long term vision includes the following features: